RayY721/OPA-design/README.md

 The GA converged to the result from the paper conditionally.

-The condition is including the result from reference paper in the initialization.
-Since the algorithm starts from random initializations and performs the evolution stocastically, it is very difficult to generate the exact same result with the reference paper.
-By "cheating" of including the exact result in the initialization, the algorithm sucessfully converged to it.
+The condition is including the result from the reference paper in the initialization.
+Since the algorithm starts from random initializations and performs the evolution stochastically, it is very difficult to generate the exact same result with the reference paper.
+"Cheating" by including the exact result in the initialization, the algorithm successfully converged to it.
 The convergence means the result from the reference is at least a local minimum.
 (The function "disp_fr" can show the filling rate of each gene)

 Since the mutation helps to jump out of the local minimum, I decided to use only mutation to generate new genes.
 (GA_intentively_mutation.m)